Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Implications

+{One takeaway from this analysis is that marginalized-vs-maximized parameters can affect hierarchical composition of near- and sub- threshold events.
+Increasing the SNR using detector tunings~\cite{SrivastavaA22SciencedrivenTunable, PhysRevD.99.102004} can thus have a nonlinear improvement to science output.
+Further studies into analyzing impacts of prior distribution to better understand the SNR threshold levels and rate of above/below threshold events may be useful future work to evaluate whether high-frequency tuned designs substantially improve posterior constraints in the nonlinear fashion indicated by Figs.~\ref{fig:snr_summary} and \ref{fig:hierarchical}.}

 Photon counting has a number of advantages and disadvantages.
-First, the technology required to construct the temporal basis filters has not yet reached maturity and will rely on near-future development of quantum memory and metrology apparatus.
-We hope that our study further motivates development efforts.
+First, the technology required to construct the temporal basis filters has not yet reached maturity and will rely on {considerable further} development of quantum memory and metrology apparatus to meet the {demanding needs of GW observatories}.
+We hope that this study further motivates development efforts.
 Second, photon counting has a more limited domain of applicability than homodyne: quantum noise must dominate over classical noise and the expected signal must be simple enough that it can be reasonably expressed with a single- or few-photon count measurements from appropriately constructed filters.
-BNS post-mergers signals are an ideal application as they are approximately composed of a collection of spectral peaks, appear in the detector $\gtrsim 1\,$kHz, and are mostly expected to remain below the detection threshold even for next-generation detectors.
+BNS postmergers signals are an ideal application as they are approximately composed of a collection of spectral peaks, appear in the detector $\gtrsim 1\,$kHz, and are mostly expected to remain below the detection threshold even for next-generation detectors.
 When all the conditions for photon counting are met, it can offer a quantifiable advantage.
-We show that photon counting could plausibly detect 1 BNS post-merger out of 100 signals with an SNR of 0.2.
+We show that photon counting could plausibly detect 1 BNS postmerger out of 100 signals with an SNR of 0.2.
 This then translates into improved EoS constraints over the whole BNS population.

-Beyond BNS post-merger signals, photon counting might prove efficient for high-frequency stochastic GW detection~\cite{Vermeulen:2024vgl} where the homodyne detector response is low or for deviations from general relativity if appropriate filters can be motivated.
-Pursuing these options, along with a more systematic study of BNS post-merger inference, will help clarify the capabilities of photon counting and motivate the development of this experimental readout scheme.
+Beyond BNS postmerger signals, photon counting might prove efficient for high-frequency stochastic GW detection~\cite{Vermeulen:2024vgl, GuoPRD26FundamentalQuantum} where the homodyne detector response is low or for deviations from general relativity if appropriate filters can be motivated.
+Pursuing these options, along with a more systematic study of BNS postmerger inference {and detectability given a false-alarm rate}, will help clarify the capabilities of photon counting and motivate the development of this experimental readout scheme.